sjbylo/container-workshop/03-build-image-with-app/README.md

 docker run -it --rm -p 8080:8080 --name=vote-app flask-vote-app:latest
 ```

-As in the previous labs, test your app - but this time it's running in a container!
+As in the previous labs, test your application - but this time it's running in a container!

 ```
 curl http://localhost:8080/